In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete

-Important note: Just to make you fully aware that this tutorial will provide you with step-by-step instructions on how to start a hosted blog using a web host provider and the WordPress open source software.
+Important note: For complete and utter transparency, once again, this free tutorial will provide you with step-by-step instructions on how to start a hosted blog using a web host provider and the WordPress open source software.
 (WordPress.org)

-This guide will not cover starting a blog with a free blogging platform such as WordPress.com or Blogger.com.
+This guide will not discuss starting a blog with a free blogging platform such as WordPress.com or Blogger.com.